Probabilistic Domain Adaptation for Biomedical Image Segmentation: Datasets

 \paragraph{Mitochondria EM Segmentation}

-For mitochondria segmentation in EM we use the dataset of \cite{wei2020mitoem} as source dataset.
+For mitochondria segmentation in EM we use the dataset of \cite{mitoem} as source dataset.
 This dataset contains two EM volumes, one of human neural tissue, the other of rat neural tissue, imaged with scanning EM.
 Each volume contains 400 images with instance annotations for training, and 100 images with instance annotations for testing.
 We binarize the instance segmentation ground-truth to obtain a semantic segmentation problem.
-We study domain adaptation with \cite{wei2020mitoem} as source for two different target datasets.
-The first is \textit{Lucchi} \cite{lucchi2012structured}, which contains two volumes of tissue from the murine hippocampus imaged with FIBSEM that both contain mitochondria instance annotations.
+We study domain adaptation with \cite{mitoem} as source for two different target datasets.
+The first is \textit{Lucchi} \cite{lucchi}, which contains two volumes of tissue from the murine hippocampus imaged with FIBSEM that both contain mitochondria instance annotations.
 We use one of the volumes for training the domain adaptation methods (either via joint or separate training), and the other for evaluation.
-And \textit{VNC} \cite{gerhard2013segmented}, which contains two volumes from the ventral nerve cord of a fruit fly, imaged with serial section transmission EM.
-Only one of the two volumes contains instance annotation, it is used for evaluation, the other does not, it is used for training the domain adaptation methods (which does not require labels).
+And \textit{VNC} \cite{vnc}, which contains two volumes from the ventral nerve cord of a fruit fly, imaged with serial section transmission EM.
+Only one of the two volumes contains instance annotation, it is used for evaluation, the other does not, it is used for training the domain adaptation methods (which does not require labels). \textit{UroCell} \cite{urocell} contains annotated volumes of tissue from mice urinary bladders imaged with FIBSEM that contain multiple intracellular compartment annotations, including mitochondria.
+We use four volumes for training the domain adaptation methods (either via joint or separate training), and reserve one volume for evaluation.

 \paragraph{Lung X-Ray Segmentation}